vkuras/omni/README.md

 [![Build Status](https://travis-ci.org/vkuras/omni.svg?branch=master)](https://travis-ci.org/vkuras/omni)
 # Omni
 ## What  is omni?
-Omni provides a way to save, acess, manage and categorize pregenerated test data.<br/>
+Omni provides a way to save, access, manage and categorize pregenerated test data.<br/>
 It provides a service for your automation tests and a web ui for your manual tests.
 ## Why should I use omni?
 Test data generation takes a lot of time.
 Furthermore it's really error prone. <br/>